 Find out local prices and naira equivalent while you are still in Nigeria, e.g. taxi fare, airtime/credit, food, accommodation.
 Convert South African Rands to Nigerian Naira on https://themoneyconverter.com/ZAR/NGN.aspx.

-Ask Yourself: Prior to traveling to South Africa from Nigeria, will I have enough money to survive in South Africa for at least 6 months?
+Ask Yourself: Before travelling to South Africa from Nigeria, will I have enough money to survive in South Africa for at least six months?
 How much does everything cost in South African Rands versus Nigerian Naira?

 Money is a sensitive matter.
 Do not resort to using other people’s accounts to bank your money.
 This can get very complicated very quickly.